b4b0y4/simpleDapp/README.md

 1. Clone this repository to your local machine:

-2. Open the project directory and navigate to the `constants.js` file.
+2. Open the project directory and navigate to the `constants.js` file in the constants folder.

 3. Update the following constants with your desired smart contract details: